 Students shall comply with Life Safety policies in every on-campus housing facility and associated common areas.
-UTA will conduct regular inspections of residence hall rooms, apartments, and houses to ensure compliance.
+UTA will conduct regular inspections of residence hall rooms and apartments to ensure compliance.
 Inspections may be unannounced or performed with other building services.
 Specific policies concerning Life Safety may be found in each facility's applicable Housing Handbook.
-Violations of Life Safety policies may result in fines and disciplinary sanctions, up to and including expulsion from oncampus housing.
+Violations of Life Safety policies may result in fines and disciplinary sanctions, up to and including expulsion from on-campus housing.